lcpp-org/RustBCA/README.md

 or, alternatively, using `pip3`.

-If the [rcpr] is desired, its probably also a good idea to install the following:
+If the [rcpr] is desired, it's probably also a good idea to install the following:

 ```bash
 sudo dnf install gcc gcc-gfortran cmake lapack lapack-devel blas blas-devel